 String Copying:

-WPI Function Equivalent in ISO C Description wcscpy() strcpy() Copies a wide-character string. wcsncpy() strncpy() Similar to $wcscpy()$ except that the number of wide characters to be copied is limited by the n parameter.
+WPI Function Older ISO C Function Description wcscpy() strcpy() Copies a string. wcsncpy() strncpy() Similar to functions in the preceding row except that the number of characters to be copied is limited by the n parameter.

 String Comparison: